 Keep a Record of Maintenance

-Now that you’re familiar with backwater sewer valves, here are important things to remember about a 4 inch backwater valve:
+Now that you’re familiar with sewer valves, here are important things to remember about a 4-inch backwater valve:

-- A 4 inch backwater valve, also known as a sewer check valve, prevents raw sewage from surcharging from a public sewer to your home, causing health hazards and damage
+• A 4-inch sewer check valve prevents raw sewage from surcharging from a public sewer to your home, causing health hazards and damage

 Get Instant Help from a Professional Sewer Specialist

 Our professional plumbers from Balkan Sewer and Main will assess your sewer line and recommend the best action.
 Don’t wait until it’s too late.
-Contact us today, and let’s help you install a 4 inch backwater valve and enjoy the peace of mind that comes with knowing your family is safe from sewer backwater.
+Contact us today, and let’s help you install a 4-inch backwater sewer valve and enjoy the peace of mind that comes with knowing your family is safe from sewer backwater.